-Approximate Date of Proposed Public Offering: As soon as practicable after the effective date of this Registration Statement.
+Approximate Date of Proposed Public Offering: From time to time after the effective date of the Registration Statement.

-If any securities being registered on this form will be offered on a delayed or continuous basis in reliance on Rule 415 under the Securities Act of 1933, other than securities offered in connection with a dividend reinvestment plan, check the following box. / /
+If any securities being registered on this form will be offered on a delayed or continuous basis in reliance on Rule 415 under the Securities Act of 1933, other than securities offered in connection with a dividend reinvestment plan, check the following box.